yrhooke/exhibit/README.md

 - [ ] figure out how to back up the database + s3
 - [ ] improve performance if page loading this slow on prod
 - [ ] search forgets previous set status/medium/owner bug
+- [ ] handle null results for search

 ### Post Launch